qgis/QGIS-Documentation/docs/user_manual/working_with_vector/vector_properties.rst

   to avoid name collision

-QGIS currently has support for joining non-spatial table formats supported by OGR (e.g., CSV, DBF and Excel), delimited text and the PostgreSQL provider.
+QGIS currently has support for joining non-spatial table formats supported by GDAL (e.g., CSV, DBF and Excel), delimited text and the PostgreSQL providers.

 .. _vector_auxiliary_storage: